vint21h/django-mcadmin/README.rst

             self.stdout.write(kwargs.get("object_id"))

-Next, you need to create a form for this management command admin:
+Next, you need to create a form for this management command admin which we use in the next piece of code:

 .. code-block:: python